Taylor's law: Mathematics

-05 05=1080/00053051.2023.net for.

 The Tweedie hypothesis

 About the time that Taylor was substantiating his ecological observations, MCK Tweedie, a British statistician and medical physicist, was investigating a family of probabilistic models that are now known as the Tweedie distributions.
 As mentioned above, these distributions are all characterized by a variance to mean power law mathematically identical to Taylor's law.

 The Tweedie distribution most applicable to ecological observations is the compound Poisson-gamma distribution, which represents the sum of N independent and identically distributed random variables with a gamma distribution where N is a random variable distributed in accordance with a Poisson distribution.
 In the additive form its cumulant generating function (CGF) is: